misapema-jyfl/popTauPy/README.md

 in a CB-ECRIS.

 ## Major changes since v1.1.0
+* A GUI has been developed to make it easier to create the parameters.yaml files.

 * The code is now run from the terminal by calling the masterScript.py with the parameters (.yaml) file given as its argument.
 E.g: